-- 1. whereof the content is related to activities falling outside the scope of the powers and functions of public sector bodies as determined by a law, rules of organisation or statutes and/or an act whereby a public procurement contract is awarded; - 2. whereto a third party holds an intellectual property right; - 3. which has been collected or created by public-service radio and television broadcasters or regional centres thereof; - 4. which is the property of schools, higher learning establishments (except the libraries thereof), scientific research bodies, including ones created for the dissemination of the products of scientific research, and of cultural organisations, with the exception of libraries, museums or archives; - 5. constituting classified information; - 6. containing a statistical secret collected or stored by the National Statistical Institute or another statistical body; - 7. containing an industrial or trade secret or a professional secret within the meaning of a law; - 8. for the obtainment of which the applicant must prove their legal interest in accordance with a law; - 9. constituting parts of documents that only contain emblems, coats pf arms or insignia; - 10. containing personal data, whose re-use represents an inadmissible access or inadmissible processing of personal data in accordance with the requirements for its protection containing personal data the re use of which would constitute inadmissible access to, or inadmissible processing of, personal data under the Protection of Personal Data Act.
+- whereof the content is related to activities falling outside the scope of the powers and functions of public sector bodies as determined by a law, rules of organisation or statutes and/or an act whereby a public procurement contract is awarded; - kept by bodies governed by public law that carry out commercial activities where the information is created or collected outside the scope of the provision of public services; - 2. whereto a third party holds an intellectual property right which is the subject of an intellectual property right of a third party, where the intellectual property right of the third party is to a database, the right of the creator of the database under the Copyright and Neighbouring Rights Act shall not be exercised by public sector bodies in order to prevent or restrict the re-use of documents; - 3.-which has been collected or created by public-service radio and television broadcasters or regional centres thereof; - 5.
+4. which is the property of schools, higher learning establishments (except the libraries thereof), scientific research bodies, including ones created for the dissemination of the products of scientific research, and of cultural organisations, with the exception of libraries, museums or archives; - 5. constituting classified information; - 6. containing a statistical secret collected or stored by the National Statistical Institute or another statistical body; - 7.-containing an industrial or trade secret or a professional secret within the meaning of a law; - 8. for the obtainment of which the applicant must prove their legal interest in accordance with a law; - 9. constituting parts of documents that only contain emblems, coats pf arms or insignia;